-Based upon the foregoing evaluation and analysis, the Urban Design staff recommends that the Planning Board adopt the findings of this report and APPROVE the detailed site plan, DSP-03075, and TCPII/53/04 with the following conditions:
+Based upon the foregoing evaluation and analysis, the Urban Design staff recommends that the Planning Board adopt the findings of this report and APPROVE the detailed site plan, DSP-05051, and TCPII/53/04 with the following conditions:

-- 1. Prior to the issuance of building permits for residential units on this site, the building permits shall contain certification by a professional engineer (with competency in acoustical analysis) that the building shells within the noise corridors along Capital Gateway Drive have been designed to attenuate noise levels to 45 dBA Ldn or less. - 2.
-Prior to the issuance of a grading permit, a site plan that identifies the types of contamination and their locations on the property shall be submitted to the Health Department, Division of Environmental Health, for review and approval. - 3.
-Prior to the issuance of a grading permit, copies of Phase I and Phase II Environmental Site Assessment reports and all other information that was submitted to Maryland Department of the Environment detailing the findings of those assessments with recommendations for any further study or remediation shall be submitted to the Health Department, Division of Environmental Health, for review and approval. - 4.
-Prior to the issuance of the building permits for Building(s) C containing the 12 live/work units, the individual use and occupancy permits for those units shall include both a residential use and an office use.
-Any revisions to the permits to convert from the dual uses to a single use will require a revision to the detailed site plan. - 5.
+- 1. Prior to the issuance of any certificate of occupancy permits by the Department of Environmental Resources, the applicant shall provide evidence that a condominium regime has been established for the subject property.
+Also, a note shall be added to the plans to clearly state that all residential units will be condominium ownership. - 2.
+Prior to the issuance of building permits for residential units on this site, the building permits shall contain certification by a professional engineer (with competency in acoustical analysis) that the building shells within the noise corridors along Capital Gateway Drive have been designed to attenuate noise levels to 45 dBA Ldn or less. - 3.
+Prior to the issuance of a grading permit, copies of Phase I and Phase II Environmental Site Assessment reports, any methane studies, and logs of any soil excavations conducted on the property, detailing the findings of those assessments, must be submitted to this office for review.
+Based on a review of said information, a determination can be made concerning the need to conduct any additional evaluations. - 4.
 Three original, executed recreational facilities agreements (RFA) or similar alternative shall be submitted to the Development Review Division (DRD) for their approval three weeks prior to a submission of a grading permit.
 Upon approval by DRD, the RFA shall be recorded among the land records of Prince George's County, Upper Marlboro, Maryland.
-The RFA shall provide for the completion of all recreational facilities including the community building prior to the certificate of occupancy by the Department of Environmental Resources for any apartment building. - 6.
-Submission to DRD of a performance bond, letter of credit, or other suitable financial guarantee, in an amount to be determined by DRD, within at least two weeks prior to applying for building permits. - 7.
-Prior to signature approval, the applicant, his successors, and/or assignees shall demonstrate that the recreational facilities are in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines.
+The RFA shall provide for the completion of all indoor facilities prior to the certificate of occupancy by the Department of Environmental Resources for the 50th certificate of occupancy of the overall development.
+The RFA shall provide for the completion of all outdoor recreational facilities prior to the certificate of occupancy by the Department of Environmental Resources for 252 (50 percent) certificate of occupancy of the overall development.

+- 5. Submission to DRD of a performance bond, letter of credit, or other suitable financial guarantee, in an amount to be determined by DRD, within at least two weeks prior to applying for building permits. - 6.
+Prior to signature approval, the applicant, his successors, and/or assignees shall demonstrate that the recreational facilities are in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines and details and specifications of the facilities shall be provided.
 The recreational facilities shall be as follows: